droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 > [!info]+ **Don't Wake Izek**
 >
-> When the players first arrive at Izek’s bedroom, roll 1d20 to determine if he is asleep, with advantage if it is nighttime.
-Izek is asleep in his chair on a roll of 15 or higher.
+> When the players first arrive at Izek’s bedroom, to determine if he is asleep make a DC 15 Flat check if it's a daytime or DC 10 Flat check if it's a nighttime.
+Izek is asleep in his chair on a success.
 >
 > If a player attempts to sneak into the room while Izek is asleep, they find it impossible to reach the bed without passing near Izek’s chair.
-As they do so, he clumsily wraps a hand around their wrist while snoring, forcing the player to make a successful DC 12 Dexterity (Sleight of Hand) check to extricate themselves without awakening him.
+As they do so, he clumsily wraps a hand around their wrist while snoring, forcing the player to make a successful DC 18 Thievery check to extricate themselves without awakening him.
 >
 > If the players free Ireena and move to exit from the room with her, one of the floorboards creaks loudly, briefly stirring Izek from his deep slumber.
 With his eyes still closed, he drowsily reaches as if to grab for an object in front of him, murmuring, “Ireena.”
 If handed one of his dolls, he clutches it to his chest and falls back asleep.
 Otherwise, he awakens on the following round.